-We have just touched the surface on all of the features with the BRX High Speed IO and motion control.
+We have just touched the surface of all of the features with the BRX Do-More High Speed IO and motion control.
 Please refer to chapter 12 of the operation manual for more ways in which you can utilize the high speed IO in your application.
-I have also included below the following links provided by Host Engineering on the capabilities of this controllers HSIO.
+I have also included below the following links provided by Host Engineering on the capabilities of this controller’s HSIO.

 Overview Link (Configure and purchase a system)